- A server error occurred. Please press reload in your browser message when accessing the Google suite is caused by glitches with the web browser.

 - Install the latest Windows Update

-A browser error has occurred is caused by excess web browser cache.
+A browser error has occurred issue is caused by web browser cache.
 Hence, you need to clear your web browser cache with an automated tool.
-CCleaner, on the other hand, has a tool known as browser cleaner.
-This tool cleans up your browser and gets rid of components which caused the error prompt.

 Follow these steps in order to download, install, and use CCleaner: